Smart Labs Now Logo

 Medications That May Affect Test Results

 Certain medications, such as steroids, antibiotics, and chemotherapy drugs, can influence your CBC results.
-The same can happen with alcohol and recreational drugs.
+The same is also true for several recreational and commonly abused substances.
 Be sure to inform your healthcare provider about any medications you are taking.

 Other Considerations